xzj66778899/Mates_API/README.md

 The 'email' works as an unique element to identify a user, so it set to be 'unique = True'.<br>

-The'is_admin' set as 'default = False' means that the user normally registered as non-admin, but this function need to be improved later to prevent user registered as an admin wuthout authorization.
+The 'is_admin' is set to 'default = False' which means that the user is normally registered as non-admin.
+This function needs to be improved later to prevent users from registering as an admin without authorization.

 ```PYTHON
 class User(db.Model):